CPCCWHS1001 Prepare to work safely in the construction industry

 Who needs a White Card?

-Due to this you will need to complete the full course once you arrive in Australia.
+As a result, you will need to complete the full course once you arrive in Australia.

 You need to hold a working visa and have a residential address in Australia.